exploratory-io/book/project/search.md

 ## How to exit the search

-You can click 'x' icon to quit the search.
+You can click the 'x' icon to quit the search.

 ![](images/search2.png)